sahilmalhotra0510/io/coders/dev.md

 Get started beforehand.
 We need help in the following areas:

-1. Create a Stable Diffusion image-generating app using <a href="https://replicate.com/docs/get-started/nextjs">Replicate.com NextJS or the Midjouney API</a>
+1. Create a Stable Diffusion image-generating app using <a href="https://replicate.com/docs/get-started/nextjs">Replicate.com NextJS</a> with OpenJourney and [Dreamlike](https://huggingface.co/dreamlike-art/dreamlike-photoreal-2.0)<!-- or the [Midjourney API](https://tokenizedhq.com/midjourney-api/)-->.

 2. Save images to Github Actions and/or a CoLab script.